Surfin'

-"Surfin'" is a song by American rock band the Beach Boys that was written by Brian Wilson and Mike Love.
-It was released as the debut record by the Beach Boys (with "Luau" on the B-side) in November 1961 on Candix Records and was included on the October 1962 album Surfin' Safari.
+"Surfin" is a song by American rock band the Beach Boys that was written by Brian Wilson and Mike Love.
+It was released as the debut single by the Beach Boys (with "Luau" as the B-side) on November 27, 1961 on Candix Records and was included on the October 1962 album Surfin' Safari.

-The single effectively began the Beach Boys' music career, establishing them at the vanguard of what was later dubbed the "California sound".
+The single effectively began the Beach Boys' career, establishing them at the vanguard of what was later dubbed the "California sound".
 It peaked at number 75 in the U.S. and was never released in the UK.
 The Beach Boys later re-recorded the song for their 1992 album Summer in Paradise.
 Love re-recorded it for his 2019 solo album 12 Sides of Summer.

 Background and authorship

-In his book Becoming the Beach Boys (2015), James Murphy prefaces the chapter concerned with "Surfin" with a warning to the reader.
-Murphy writes that accounts of the events surrounding the conception, making, and release of the song are "addled with errors and incongruities" and have "frustrated music historians and writers for more than fifty years".
+In his book Becoming the Beach Boys, 1961–1963 (2015), James Murphy prefaces the chapter concerned with "Surfin" with a warning to the reader: Murphy writes that accounts of the events surrounding the conception, making, and release of the song are "addled with errors and incongruities" and have "frustrated music historians and writers for more than fifty years".

 In 1960, for his final project at his Hawthorne High music class, Brian Wilson had submitted a 32-measure musical composition instead of the 120-measure piano sonata that his teacher Fred Morgan had requested.
-In Morgan's recollection, "Instead of writing a sonata, he wrote [a melody that later became] the song called 'Surfin'.'"
+In Morgan's recollection, "Instead of writing a sonata, he wrote [a melody that later became] the song called 'Surfin'."
 Thus, Wilson was given a failing grade on the assignment.
-However, Wilson's mother Audree disputed Morgan's account and contended that the composition had not actually been "Surfin'".
+However, Wilson's mother Audree disputed Morgan's account and contended that the composition had not actually been "Surfin".
 Biographer David Leaf writes that the contents of Wilson's submission have since "been lost in time".

 All accounts credit Dennis Wilson's interest in surfing with inspiring the choice of subject matter.
 Brian recalled that his brother had made the suggestion to write a surfing song, after which Brian conceived "Surfin" while repeatedly singing the title line at his piano.
-In his recollection, it was within hours that he completed the song and titled it "Surfin'".
+In his recollection, it was within hours that he completed the song and titled it "Surfin".
 The Wilson brothers' cousin, Mike Love, is credited with contributing the lyrics and the "bom-dip-di-dip" hook, which had been lifted from Jan and Dean's 1959 hit "Baby Talk".
+"I wanted it to have a doo-wop sound", Love said.

 Early rehearsal tapes include an audible remark, from Brian, in which he credits the song to himself, his brothers Carl and Dennis, and Love.
 Brian is heard saying, "Dennis and Carl got the great idea.
 Mike and I just got a few ideas."
 This was followed by an argument over the writing credits, with Dennis remarking, "We all wrote a tremendous amount of words."
 In a later interview, Dennis stated that he did not contribute to the writing of the song.
 Murphy states that Al Jardine's involvement, if any, is unclear.